cloudmesh/client/docs/source/system.rst

 command line.

-Install ssh and git and an editor
+Install ssh, git, make and an editor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As we need to do some editing you will need a nice editor.
 Please do